 *Those from outside of Virginia should check with their state department of education for endorsement requirements.

 Courses: View Course Sequence & Descriptions

-Format: Eight-week courses offered entirely online via Blackboard.
+Format: Eight-week courses delivered entirely online.
 One core course offered on campus each semester.
-Students may begin the program in August, October, January, March, May, or July.
+Students may begin the program in August, October, January, March, May or June.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

-Other Concentration Areas: Adult Education | Christian School | Teacher Leader
+Other Concentration Areas: Adult Education | Christian School | STEM Education | Teacher Leader

-The Master of Education in Curriculum and Instruction will prepare you for leadership positions such as department head, content specialist, lead teacher, or curriculum developer.
-Those employed in school system or higher education administration, corporate, and non-profit settings will also benefit from this degree.
+The Master of Education in Curriculum and Instruction will prepare you for leadership positions such as department head, content specialist, lead teacher or curriculum developer.
+Those employed in school system or higher education administration, corporate and non-profit settings will also benefit from this degree.